csplib/csplib/Problems/prob062/specification.md

 The companies have replied to the increased demand by also increasing the number of slots available.
-But they are worried that not enough student are assigned to their interviews, and they wont participate if less than half of their slots are taken.
+But they are worried that not enough student are assigned to their interviews, and they won't participate if less than half of their slots are taken.
 This leads to two scenarios:

 1. We can assign no students to a company, and incur a disappointment